 Caveats in Automating Customer Service

-Too much of anything is bad.
-While automation can add wonders to customer services, overdoing it can create repulsion.
-You have to be careful as to what would help your business and what can damage your reputation.
+Too much of anything is bad, right?
+While customer service automation can work wonders for an enterprise, overdoing it can create significant problems.
+You have to be careful as to what would help your business and what can disrupt business processes.

 Don’t Ditch the Human Touch: